nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:

-- `assign 1 78` will assign the first student on the Student Page the grade of 78.
+- `assign 1 78` will assign your first student on the `Right Pane` the grade of 78.
-- `assign 3 0` will assign the third student on the Student Page the grade of 0.
+- `assign 3 0` will assign your third student on your `Right Pane` the grade of 0.

 [Back to list of features](#features)